2023 Best Other Health Professions Bachelor's Degree Schools in the Great Lakes Region

 Full Other Health Professions at Purdue University - Main Campus Report

-Wayne State University landed the #8 spot in the 2023 rankings for the best bachelor’s degree other health professions programs.
-Located in the city of Detroit, Wayne State is a public school with a fairly large student population.
+Wayne State University did quite well in this year’s ranking of the best places for other health professions students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the large city of Detroit, Wayne State is a public college with a fairly large student population.

 After completing their Bachelor's Degree, health professions graduates from Wayne State carry an average student debtload of $24,175.

-Full Other Health Professions at Wayne State University Report
+Read full report on Other Health Professions at Wayne State University

 Grand Valley State University came in at #9 in this year’s edition of the Best Other Health Professions Bachelor’s Degree Schools in the Great Lakes Region ranking.
 GVSU is a very large public school located in the suburb of Allendale.